-The series will be created and narrated by Jack Rooke and stars Dylan Llewellyn as a uni fresher, trying to find his tribe whilst still finding himself
+Created and narrated by Jack Rooke, it stars Dylan Llewellyn as a uni fresher, trying to find his tribe whilst still finding himself.

 The show centres on an unlikely friendship between sweet, shy, closeted Jack (Dylan Llewellyn, Derry Girls) and boisterous, laddish and ever-so-slightly mature student Danny (Jon Pointing, Plebs).

 Also on the cast are Camille Coduri as Peggy, Katy Wix as Jules, Izuka Hoyle as Corinne and Olisa Odele as Yemi.

 Big Boys will begin on Channel 4 on Thursday, 26 May at 10PM.

 Channel 4 tease: "Nineteen-year-old Jack is a dweeby, sheltered, closeted boy from Watford, trying to overcome his grief after his dad's passing and figure out what he wants in life.
 He leaves behind his potty-mouthed mum Peggy, who has persuaded him to take up a scholarship at the local uni so that he can make something of himself and not just be stuck at home, masturbating and knitting blankets to sell on Etsy.

 "Meanwhile, 25-year-old Danny is your typical loud-and-proud lads' lad.
 Hailing from a run-down seaside town, Danny is a few years older than every other fresher, trying to live out a lost adolescence while confronting the demons of his mental health.

 "Living in an ex-classroom shed on campus, the boys are thrown together by the enigmatic Jules, the head of the SU who was a student herself a decade ago and has just never left.